Diomedes: Book V

 Aphrodite complained to her mother about Diomedes' handiwork.
 The latter reminded her of mighty Heracles (now, an Olympian himself) who held the record of wounding not one but two Olympians as a human.

-The transgression of Diomedes by attacking Apollo had its consequences.
+Diomedes' transgression of attacking Apollo had its consequences.
 Urged by Apollo, Ares came to the battlefield to help Trojans.
 Identifying the god of war, Diomedes protected the Achaeans by ordering them to withdraw towards their ships.
 Hera saw the havoc created by her son and together with Athena, she came to the Achaeans' aid.
 When Athena saw Diomedes resting near his horses, she mocked him, reminding him of Tydeus who frequently disobeyed her advice.
 Diomedes replied, "Goddess, I know you truly and will not hide anything from you.
 I am following your instructions and retreating for I know that Ares is fighting among the Trojans".
 Athena answered "Diomedes most dear to my heart, do not fear this immortal or any other god for I will protect you."
 Throwing Sthenelus out of the chariot and mounting it herself, the goddess (who invented the chariot and taught humans to drive it) drove straight at Ares.
 She also put on the helmet of Hades, making her invisible to even gods.
 Ares saw only Diomedes in the chariot and threw his spear which was caught by Athena.
 Diomedes then threw his spear (which was guided by Athena) at Ares, wounding his stomach.
 The god screamed in a voice of ten thousand men and fled away.
 This was how Diomedes became the only human to wound two Olympians in a single day.